top of page

 5. Submit Applications Before UCAS Deadlines

-15 October 2025 – Deadline for Oxford, Cambridge, and most Medicine, Dentistry, and Veterinary courses.
+• 15 October 2026 (18:00 UK time) – deadline for Oxford, Cambridge, and most Medicine, Dentistry and Veterinary courses.

 Applying early is recommended, especially for competitive courses.
+You can find a fuller breakdown of the cycle on our undergraduate application deadlines page.

-6. Prepare for Interviews (If Required)
+6. Prepare for Interviews (if required)

 Some universities conduct interviews as part of the selection process.
 Be ready for:

-Subject-specific questions testing analytical thinking.
+• Subject-specific questions testing analytical thinking.

-General questions on your motivation and interests.
+• General questions on your motivation and interests.

 Expert Tips for a Successful UK Undergraduate Application

-Apply Strategically: Use all five UCAS choices wisely, balancing ambitious and safe options.
+• Apply strategically: use all five UCAS choices wisely, balancing ambitious and safe options.

 Final Thoughts